-The Williamson era didn’t begin terribly well.
-As I was revising for my GCSE’s my commitment was fairly limited.
-My game had largely gone to pot during my teenage years, but by this point I was the oldest junior member and de facto successor to the captaincy.
-That there were better younger players at the club was moot, but not unnoticed.
+The Williamson Captaincy didn’t begin terribly well.
+As I was doggedly revising for my GCSEs, my commitment was negligible, and my game had largely gone to pot during my teenage years.
+However, by this point in time I was the oldest junior member and de facto successor to the captaincy.
+That there were younger players at the club who were better suited to the position was moot, but did not go overlooked.
 Resentment festered.

 By this stage in the club’s reluctant modernisation the juniors had been granted a small shed as their locker room and (tiny) social space.
 This also coincided with the entry into Sandbach of a less affluent contingent among the male members, and their progeny also joined as juniors.
 A couple of them verbally abused a senior member.
 Then my father, as club captain, found himself embroiled with protracted contract negotiations with the club steward, whose son also played.
-My younger brother – who at this time had, it’s safe to say, a not inconsiderable aversion to exercise, the strength of which was matched by his love of eating a bag of Cadbury’s Chocolate Eclairs just before bedtime– had started playing at Sandbach.
-One day he found his locker had been vandalised and graffitied with abuse.
+My younger brother – who at this time had, it’s safe to say, a not inconsiderable aversion to exercise, the strength of which was matched by his love of eating a bag of Cadbury’s Chocolate Eclairs just before bedtime – had started playing at the club.
+One day he found his locker had been vandalised and graffiti scratched into the door.
 The investigation into the damage implicated the steward’s son.
 Relations soured further.

 Worse was to come at the dinner and prize giving.
 All the juniors sat down to eat at one long table in the clubhouse.
 The usual bland fare: oven chips and chicken burgers.
 Finding myself seated at a place with no plate – and noticing that there weren’t any on the table – I asked someone, whom I presumed to be a waitress, if I could have a plate.
 Her response: “Get it yourself.
 Who do you think I am?”
 The table was silenced.
 It turned out she was the Lady Captain.